 Root Canal in Anchorage

 It’s an unfortunate fact that many people have a negative reaction to even hearing the phrase “root canal.”
 They have heard too many horror stories about what a painful procedure it is, and the frightening tools and methods associated with it.
 However, this perspective is based on how root canals were performed in years past; today’s root canal therapy bears very little resemblance to the traumatic root canals performed years ago.
-Our dentist, Doctor James Hyer has over 30 years of dental experience.
+Our dentist, Doctor Ben Massey has years of dental experience.

 At Anchorage Dental Group, we take the time to explain to our patients what a truly healing procedure root canals actually are.
 The goal of a root canal is not only to improve your oral health, but to rid you of chronic pain—not to cause pain.
 Root canal therapy can be pivotal in saving your natural teeth and avoiding the need for dental prosthetics—like implants, dentures, and bridges—in the future.
 If you are suffering from an oral infection that’s causing chronic tooth pain, a root canal might be the best treatment option for you.

 Root canals are also known as endodontic therapy.
 Endodontics is a field of dentistry specifically focused on saving natural teeth.
 All endodontists are dentists, of course, but less than five percent of dentists specialize in endodontics, which requires years of extra education and training.

 The specialized training that endodontists receive gives them a great deal of knowledge of innovative, cutting-edge techniques that help them diagnose and treat chronic or excessive tooth pain, and how to deal with the serious infections which are often to blame for this pain.

 What is a Root Canal?